 What Types of Jobs Can You Get with a Business Administration Degree?

-- Administrative Services Manager: As an administrative services manager, your job could include supervising a team of the administrative staff or overseeing a department such as printing services or facilities.
+- Administrative Services Manager: As an administrative services manager, your job could include supervising a team of administrative staff or overseeing a department such as printing services or facilities.
 Administrative service managers analyze company operations and recommend changes to increase efficiency and ensure compliance.
 According to BLS, administrative services managers earned a median salary of $98,890 in 2020.
 Jobs for administrative services managers are projected to grow 9% through 2030.

 - Health Services Manager: If you pursue a concentration in healthcare administration, you may be prepared for a medical and health services manager role.
 Individuals in these roles may manage an entire facility, a specific clinical area or department, or a medical practice on behalf of a group of health care providers.
 According to the BLS, medical and health services managers earned a median salary of $104,280 in 2020.
 The job is projected to grow 32% through 2030 – much faster than the national average for all occupations.

 - Human Resources Specialist: As a human resources specialist, you could help shape your organization's future by recruiting and retaining workers essential to the growth of your organization.
 Human resources specialists may also develop and communicate company policies, ease employee conflicts and administer benefits.
 According to BLS, human resources specialists earned a median salary of $63,490 in 2020.
 Additionally, jobs for human resources specialists are projected to grow 10% through 2030.
 You might also consider how to become a human resources manager.

 - Management Analyst: Management analysts or consultants look for ways to improve an organization’s efficiency and profitability.
 By interviewing people, analyzing data and making recommendations, they help companies stay competitive and enter new markets.
 According to BLS, management analysts earned a median salary of $87,660 in 2020.
 Jobs in this field are projected to grow 14% through 2030.

 - Marketing Manager: As a marketing manager, you can help define a company’s target market, build its brand and set the stage for increased sales.
 Marketing managers plan promotional campaigns and oversee social media development and engagement, email marketing and website content development and analytics.
 According to BLS, marketing managers made a median salary of $141,490 in 2020, and the field is expected to grow by 10% through 2030.
 Explore other careers in marketing.

-Are Business Administration Majors in Demand?
+Are Business Administration Degrees Worth It?

 Whether you’re looking to enter the job market or step up to a management role, a business administration degree is versatile enough to equip you with the knowledge and skills today’s hiring managers are seeking.